isomerpages/nlb-eyeonasia/_china-know-selected/selected-china-municipalities-and-provinces-an-overview.md

 ##### **Liaoning**

 Since the province is still in the nascent stages of its economic transformation, there is less competition in its cities compared to first-tier cities such as Shanghai and Beijing.
 This makes Liaoning an ideal location for SMEs looking to venture to China.
 PSA’s first overseas project was in Dalian where it formed a joint venture with Dalian Port Authority to develop the Dalian Container Port.
 Ascendas-Singbridge has a joint venture with Dalian Software Park to form Dalian Ascendas IT Park.
-Companies in Liaoning include Armstrong’s manufacturing plant and CapitaLand Township in Shenyang, Etonhouse’s International school in Dalian and Q&M’s dental centres.[^7]
+Companies in Liaoning include Armstrong’s manufacturing plant and CapitaLand Township in Shenyang, Etonhouse’s International school in Dalian and Q&amp;M’s dental centres.[^7]

 ##### Shaanxi

-Shaanxi is the largest economy in northwest China, and also serves as the gateway to Central Asian and European countries under the Belt & Road Initiative (BRI).
+Shaanxi is the largest economy in northwest China, and also serves as the gateway to Central Asian and European countries under the Belt &amp; Road Initiative (BRI).
 Xi’an, the capital city of Shaanxi, is the province’s most developed and vibrant city.
 It accounts for over one-third of Shaanxi’s GDP and over 90 percent of its FDI.
 With comparatively lower overheads and a huge pool of talent, Xi’an is an attractive destination city for both startups and established high-tech enterprises.
 This strong ecosystem has persuaded global firms such as Micron and Samsung to set up semiconductor manufacturing facilities in the city.
 Singapore companies such as CapitaLand, Banyan Tree, Surbana Jurong, Mapletree Logistics and Ascott have a presence in Xi’an, while Straco has been operating a cable car service at Lishan since the 1990s.[^8]